VillagerUnknown/VillagerUnknown/README.md

 - My mods are hosted on [CurseForge](https://www.curseforge.com/members/villagerunknown/projects) and [Modrinth](https://modrinth.com/user/VillagerUnknown).
 - My mods can be included in modpacks.
-- I upload mod showcase videos to [YouTube](https://www.youtube.com/@VillagerUnknown)
+- You can find showcase videos for my mods on [YouTube](https://www.youtube.com/@VillagerUnknown)
 - I enjoy hearing about your ideas and seeing how you use my mods!

 ## Support